-This simply means that the program sees the wall type we've created contains characteristics of an exterior wall and we may not have intended for the exterior layer to be made of drywall.
-We can safely click OK and continue with the rest of this article.
+This simply means that the program sees the wall type created contains characteristics of an exterior wall, which would not typically have the exterior layer to be made of drywall.
+You can safely click OK and continue with the rest of this article.

 - Click Build> Wall> Straight Exterior Wall .

 - Draw a basic box room like the one below:

 - Using the Select Objects tool select the room and click Open Object .

 - In the Room Specification dialog change the Room Type to Bath.